 Pemberton Roach was raised in a Colonial-era stone farm house in Pennsylvania’s historic Brandywine Valley, with several formative years spent living on a dirt road in the Blue Ridge Mountains.
 His father operated a small AM country music radio station (where rock & roll pioneer Bill Haley once worked as a disk jockey), which played vintage honky-tonk and bluegrass; genres that continue to inform Pemberton’s rootsy, All-American sound.

-Drawing upon a lifetime of unusually diverse musical and personal experiences, Pemberton’s finely-crafted, instantly catchy songs recall current retro-leaning country music stars such as Midland and Jon Pardi, as well as seminal influences Merle Haggard, The Beatles, Dolly Parton, and Warren Zevon.
+Drawing upon a lifetime of unusually diverse musical and personal experiences, Pemberton’s finely-crafted, instantly catchy songs recall current retro-leaning country music stars such as Midland and Jon Pardi, as well as seminal rock and pop influences Paul McCartney and Warren Zevon.
 His music celebrates the dignity and humor in the lonely moments of our shared human experience as well as the joys of a life lived without boundaries.